Rethinking a legacy brand for the modern age.

 Since the beginning, they’ve done this by actively seeking out and illuminating the unknown corners of our world through incredible visual storytelling.
 Photography is the cornerstone of the brand – it’s evolving, but it’s the product they deliver that no one else can.

 This was the case in the late 19th century, when the medium of photography was cutting edge (and even controversial), and it is the case now.
-Although the technology has changed, NG still transports us through imagery.
-We need look no further than their Instagram account: #15 in the world, with 85.6M followers, and the only account in the top 15 that isn’t celebrity-driven.
+Although the technology has changed, National Geographic still transports us through imagery.
+We need look no further than their Instagram account: #15 in the world, with 92.7 million followers, and the only account in the top 15 that isn’t celebrity-driven.
 It’s a window to the world, which has as much allure today as it ever has.